At COP28, UN chief says ending fossil fuel use only way to save burning planet

 Earlier, caretaker Prime Minister Anwaarul Haq Kakar joined world leaders at the Dubai Expo City for the high-level segment at the summit.

-According to a statement issued by the PM’s Office, the premier was received by United Arab Emirates President Sheikh Mohamed bin Zayed Al Nahyan and Guterres upon arrival at the venue.
+According to a statement issued by the PM’s Office, the premier was received by the UAE president and Guterres upon arrival at the venue.

+He also had an informal conversation with King Charles ahead of the segment.

 PM Kakar is leading the Pakistani delegation in the high-level segment and will attend the World Climate Action Summit on Dec 1 and 2.
 Foreign Minister Jalil Abbas Jilani, Finance Minister Dr Shamshad Akhtar, Federal Minister for Climate Change Ahmed Irfan Aslam and Energy Minister Muhammad Ali are also participating in COP28.